aro-network/aro-docs/docs/campaign-hub/referral-program.md

 In the Testnet, the **Referee** (the person being invited) enjoys a `20%` extra boost on daily mining rewards (from running ARO Nodes) for `14` days from the referral date.

 The reward applies instantly after entering a **Referral Code** during initial account setup.
 The user may also enter a **Referral Code** later, and the reward will be applied accordingly.

-For all old users migrated from the Previewnet, the Referees will enjoy the extra boost as if they were referred on the first day of the Testnet.